 Which Auto Insurance Companies Offer the Best Rates?

 Use our auto insurance comparison tool to see how the companies stack up for price for drivers like you.
-We have collected annual premiums charged by the largest insurers in the Twin Cities area for six family profiles.
+Our undercover shoppers collected annual premiums from the websites and agents of the largest insurers in the Twin Cities area for six family profiles.
 Details on our illustrative policyholders and the coverage we requested are described beneath our ratings tables.

 Although the rates we collected provide a good starting point for your own shopping by identifying companies that consistently offer low prices, it’s unlikely that the rates we report will apply exactly to you and your family.
-You don’t live at the addresses we used, drive different cars, probably have a different driving record and loss history, and differ in other important ways.
-Because we found that small differences in policyholder characteristics, many of which have nothing to do with driving records, can have big effects on some companies’ premiums, be sure to check rates yourself.
+Check rates yourself.
+Many companies use secret formulas that rely on credit scores and other data that often have nothing to do with driving records, and these pricing tactics can have big effects on the premiums you'll pay.

 You can shop by using companies’ websites (most provide online rate quotes) or by calling the companies directly.
 Some companies sell only through agents.

 When contacting agents, you may have to push hard to obtain reliable information.
-We often find that many insurance agents are unable to provide accurate price quotes and that some can’t correctly answer even the most basic questions about coverages, especially when we shop them for homeowners insurance rates.
-For auto insurance, we find that most agents can quote accurate rates, but problems still exist.
-Some agents quote wildly inaccurate rates, while others persistently push more coverage than requested.
+We often find some agents quote wildly inaccurate rates, while others persistently push more coverage than requested.

-Be wary of rate comparison websites such as TheZebra.com, NetQuote.com, Insurance.com, and others.
-Because these sites provide rates from only companies from which they receive commissions or fees, the lowest-priced companies often aren’t included in search results.
+Be wary of rate comparison websites such as TheZebra.com, NetQuote.com, Insurance.com, and many others.
+Because these sites provide rates from only companies from which they receive commissions or fees, we find the lowest-priced companies often aren’t included in search results.